Daaane/lutris-installer/README.md

 # lutris-installer
-script to install lutris on debian/ubuntu
+script that installs lutris on ubuntu/elementary